Press Kit

 Byline:

 Foster Dickson is a writer, editor, and award-winning teacher in Montgomery, Alabama.
-His most recent book Closed Ranks: The Whitehurst Case in Post-Civil Rights Montgomery was published by NewSouth Books in 2018.
+His most recent book Faith.
+Virtue.
+Wisdom was commissioned for the 150th anniversary of Montgomery Catholic Preparatory School.

 Biography for Introductions:

 Foster Dickson is a writer, editor, and teacher in Montgomery, Alabama, a city long billed as “the Cradle of the Confederacy and the Birthplace of Civil Rights.”
 Living in the Heart of Dixie, Dickson writes from the perspective of a person whose life cannot be separated from the history of the Deep South.
 He began his career at independent publisher NewSouth Books, where he worked in both the business and creative sides of company’s operation.
-Dickson taught creative writing at Booker T. Washington Magnet High School for nineteen years and was awarded grants, fellowships, and residencies the Southern Poverty Law Center, the Gannett Foundation , the Surdna Foundation, the Lillian E. Smith Foundation, the Center for Arts Education at the Boston Arts Academy, the Alabama State Council on the Arts, and the Alabama Bicentennial Commission; he has also been a participant in Arizona State University’s National Sustainability Teachers’ Academy.
+Dickson taught creative writing at Booker T. Washington Magnet High School for nineteen years and was awarded grants, fellowships, and residencies from the Southern Poverty Law Center, the Gannett Foundation , the Surdna Foundation, the Lillian E. Smith Foundation, the Center for Arts Education at the Boston Arts Academy, the Alabama State Council on the Arts, and the Alabama Bicentennial Commission; he has also been a participant in Arizona State University’s National Sustainability Teachers’ Academy.
 Foster was named the state’s Secondary Education Teacher of the Year by the Alabama PTA in 2010.
-He currently teaches at Huntingdon College.
-His published books include I Just Make People Up: Ramblings with Clark Walker; The Life and Poetry of John Beecher; Children of the Changing South; and most recently Closed Ranks.
+He is currently on the English faculty at Huntingdon College.
+His published books include I Just Make People Up: Ramblings with Clark Walker, The Life and Poetry of John Beecher, Children of the Changing South, Closed Ranks, and most recently Faith.
+Virtue.
+Wisdom., a history of Montgomery Catholic Preparatory School written for its 150th anniversary.

 *Author photo for event posters can be sent via email.